Branded web mentions correlate 0.664 with AI Overview visibility. Backlinks correlate 0.218. — Ahrefs, 75,000-brand study

 How is AI visibility different from traditional SEO ranking?

 Traditional SEO optimizes for Google's ranking algorithm, which weights backlinks and page authority heavily.
 AI visibility optimization targets how language models and AI agents determine which entities to cite or interact with.
-Research shows branded web mentions correlate 0.664 with AI Overview appearances versus 0.218 for backlinks — a fundamentally different authority signal that most SEO programs aren't measuring.
+Ahrefs' 75,000-brand study found branded web mentions correlate 0.664 with AI Overview visibility versus 0.218 for backlinks (Ahrefs) — a fundamentally different authority signal that most SEO programs aren't measuring.

 Why is organic CTR dropping so sharply?